 Some 900 moai can be found throughout the vast open-air museum that is Rapa Nui National Park, which comprises 40% of the island.
 The famous moai are huge, stone heads, carved from lava rock some 1,200 years ago.
 The mystery of how these megaliths were created and transported remains unsolved.
 The island’s unique archaeological and cultural heritage, and its unusual ecology, led UNESCO to declare it a World Heritage Site.

 The climate is subtropical: i.e., sunny and dry.
-The warmest months are January through March, when the average temperature is 73 °F (23 °C), and the coolest months are June through August, when the average temperature is 64 °F (18 °C).
-Average annual precipitation is about 49 inches (1,250 millimetres) but with considerable annual variation.
-September is the driest month, and the heaviest rainfall occurs in June and July in accordance with the passage of austral winter fronts.
+The warmest months are January through March when the average temperature is 73 °F (23 °C), and the coolest months are June through August when the average temperature is 64 °F (18 °C).
+The average annual precipitation is about 49 inches (1,250 millimeters) but with a considerable annual variation.
+September is the driest month, and the heaviest rainfall occurs in June and July following the passage of austral winter fronts.
 Winds in June and August are irregular; during the rest of the year trade winds from the east and southeast are dominant.
 From September through March the Peru (or Humboldt) Current, which has an average temperature of about 70 °F (21 °C), flows against the island.